 Where eHarmony Beats Out Match

 The three biggest areas where eHarmony beats out Match.com are features, track record, and in the area of committed relationships.
-Something that irks us about Match is that it’s been the same interface and relatively the same features for a long, long time, whereas eHarmony has rolled out new features like integrated video chat and constantly seems to be making improvements to the user interface.
+Something that irks us about Match is that it’s been the same interface and relatively the same features for a long, long time, whereas eHarmony has rolled out new features and constantly seems to be making improvements to the user interface.

 With track record, eHarmony publicly shares that they’ve helped over 2 million people find love through the platform.
 Unfortunately, we haven’t seen any public declarations from Match abut their success rate, so we have to give the win to eHarmony by default.
 That being said, if Match did have more impressive results, we think they’d be shouting those from the rooftops?